heimrichhannot/contao-newsalert-bundle/README.md

 # Contao Newsalert Bundle

-> Bundle is in active development and not ready yet!
+> Bundle is in active development and not ready to use yet!

 A contao bundle, to let website visitor subscribe to a news topic.